centrapay/centrapay-docs/src/api/batch/farmlands-external-asset.md

   When submitting a batch file you must only use newlines to separate records.
 %}

-An example of a Farmlands Asset complete with availableBalance, contacts and cards.
+An example of a [Centrapay Asset][] complete with availableBalance, contacts and cards.

 {% json %}
 {